 - Soak a handfull or two of the wood chips for 30 to 60 minutes.

 - Prepare charcoal grill for smoking.
 Remove grate.
 Add drip pan to one side and charcoals to the other side of the grill.

 - Heat grill to temperature of 150-175 F and maintain in that range by adjusting vent as needed.

 - Remove fish from marinade and dry each piece with a paper towel.

-- Pour water into the drip pan.
+- Pour water into the drip pan till it is about half full.
 Add some of the soaked wood pellets on top of the charcoal.
 Put grate back on grill.

 - Arrange fish on the side of the grill with the drip pan.

-- Close grill and letter smoke.
-Check temperature every 20 minutes or so and add more wood as needed.
+- Close grill and let it smoke.
+Check temperature every 20 minutes or so and add more wood chips as needed.

 - Entire smoking time will depend on the weather and temperature, 1.5 - 2 hours.
 Or internal temperature of fish should read 145F.